-1. No helmet can protect the wearer against all foreseeable impacts.
+- 1. The Certification ID#: This number consists of two alpha characters, four numerics, a hyphen and two more numerics indicating the year in which the certification was awarded.
+This certification id# is marked on the test reports, cover letter and the certificate awarded to the helmet maker shortly after the helmet met requirements, it identifies the tests and the archive samples on which the certification is based. - 2.
+No helmet can protect the wearer against all foreseeable impacts.
 However, for maximum protection, the helmet must be of good fit and the retention system must be securely fastened to retain the helmet.
-The helmet, when fitted and fastened, shall not be removed easily.

-2. This helmet is so constructed that the energy of an impact may be absorbed through its partial destruction, though damage may not be visible.
-If it suffers an impact, it must either be returned to the manufacturer for inspection or be destroyed and replaced.

-3. Intended for head circumferences from XX cm through YY cm.
+The helmet, when fitted and fastened, shall not be removed easily. - 3.
+This helmet is so constructed that the energy of an impact may be absorbed through its partial destruction, though damage may not be visible.
+If it suffers an impact, it must either be returned to the manufacturer for inspection or be destroyed and replaced. - 4.
+Intended for head circumferences from XX cm through YY cm.